liljencrantz/crush/README.md

 ### Operators for comparison, logical operations and arithmetical operations

-Crush allows you to perform mathematical calculations on integer and floating point numbers directly in the shell, using the same mathematical operators used in almost any other programming language.
+Crush allows you to perform mathematical calculations on integer and floating point numbers directly in the shell, mostly using the same mathematical operators used in almost any other programming language.

     crush> 5+6
     11